dekoza/mtgpl/comprules.rst

 205.3c
 ------
 If a card with multiple card types has one or more subtypes, each subtype is correlated to its appropriate card type.
-Example: Dryad Arbor's type line says "Land Creature -- Forest Dryad."
+Example: :mtgtip:`Dryad Arbor`'s type line says "Land Creature -- Forest Dryad."
 Forest is a land type, and Dryad is a creature type.

 .. _mtgcr-205-3d: